A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Introduction

-Given the adequate expression by common curvilinear coordinate system of the spatial domains in~\eqref{eq:pde}, in this paper we show how we can suitably adapt and generalize the aforementioned efficient matrix- and tensor-oriented approaches to the case under consideration here.
-In particular, we also present how to couple the techniques with a novel exponential integrator for the time marching, namely a split version of the exponential Euler method, which does not show a time step size restriction.
-The remaining part of the manuscript is then structured as follows.
-We recall the relevant differential operators in curvilinear systems in Section~\ref{sec:operators}.
-We proceed in Section~\ref{sec:space_disc} by discussing an appropriate space discretization for each of them.
-We introduce the novel split version of the exponential Euler method and present how to efficiently compute the action of the $\varphi_1$ matrix function in Section~\ref{sec:SExpE}.
-We finally present in Section~\ref{sec:numer_exp} several numerical experiments in two and three dimensions taken from relevant models available in the literature and draw the conclusions in Section~\ref{sec:conclusions}.
+{ In this paper, we also present how to couple the new matrix and tensor approaches with a novel exponential integrator} for the time marching, namely a split version of the exponential Euler method, which does not show a time step size restriction.
+The remaining part of the manuscript is structured as follows. {In Section~\ref{sec:operators} we recall the relevant differential operators in curvilinear coordinates.
+In addition, for ease of presentation, we describe the method of lines applied to the single prototypical equation~\eqref{eq:pde}, although the techniques straightforwardly apply to systems of $N$-coupled diffusion--reaction equations.
+We then proceed in Section~\ref{sec:space_disc} by discussing an appropriate space discretization for each of the arising one-dimensional operators.
+We introduce the novel split version of the exponential Euler method and present how to efficiently compute the action of the exponential-like $\varphi_1$ matrix function in Section~\ref{sec:SExpE}.
+We finally present in Section~\ref{sec:numer_exp} several numerical experiments in two and three space dimensions, with two- or four-coupled equations, taken from relevant models available in the literature, and draw the conclusions in Section~\ref{sec:conclusions}.}